Harry Potter Lesson Plans and Teaching Resources

 - Huge collection of Activities

+If you love these Harry Potter Lesson Plans, you will probably enjoy these Percy Jackson resources too!
 I would love to hear how you incorporate Harry Potter into your lessons, whether they are at home or in the classroom!
 Please leave a comment sharing your favorite ways to use this fabulous series!
+Also, I will try my best to update when I find new resources.